H-2B Program

 Budget Calculator

-When planning for your H2B Program in the USA, it is important to compare your wages against your expenses.
-By using a budget calculator, you can estimate how much money you will have each week or for the entire program.
+When planning for H-2B employment in the USA, it is important to compare wages against expenses.
+By using the budget calculator below, workers can estimate how much money they will have each week, or for the entire program.
 This will be the money that you will have to support your food, recreation, and activities in the United States.

 Emergency Contact

-• For non-emergency program support please email [email protected] or call our office, 410-581-7788.
+- For non-emergency support please email [email protected] or call our office, 410-581-7788.
 Our team is available for assistance Monday – Friday, 8 AM to 5 PM Eastern Time.
-Examples of program support that are not an emergency: placement challenges, roommate disagreements, lost documents, insurance claim assistance.
+Examples of support that are not an emergency: placement challenges, roommate disagreements, lost documents, insurance claim assistance.

-• For emergency program support that does not involve a general question please call 410-581-7788 and follow the instructions for our on-call emergency operator.
-Examples of emergency program support: reporting an incident after 911 attention, threat or fear of violence.
+- For emergency support that does not involve a general question please call 410-581-7788 and follow the instructions for our on-call emergency operator.
+Examples of emergency support: reporting an incident after 911 attention, threat or fear of violence.

 Accident and Injury Insurance

-H2B Particpants have the option to purchase (not required) accident and injury protection insurance for the period of time covering your work period.
+H-2B workers have the option to purchase (not required) accident and injury protection insurance for the period of the work contract.
 United Work and Travel is not the insurance company or the claims adjuster.

 Will my wages be similar to those of domestic workers in the same position?

-The H-2B program requires the employer to attest to the Department of Labor that it will offer a wage that equals or exceeds the highest of the prevailing wage, applicable Federal minimum wage, the State minimum wage, or local minimum wage to the H-2B nonimmigrant worker for the occupation in the area of intended.
+The H-2B visa requires the employer to attest to the USDOL (U.S. Department of Labor) that they will offer a wage that equals or exceeds the highest of the prevailing wage, applicable Federal minimum wage, the State minimum wage, or the local minimum wage to the H-2B nonimmigrant worker for the occupation in the area of intended employment.

 May an employer recoup from the worker any expenses related to obtaining the employment certification?